TL;DR

 Both N95 and KN95 masks are designed to filter out at least 95% of airborne particles, including the droplets that spread the COVID-19 virus.
 The only difference between the two, as far as the average person is concerned, is that they are regulated under different international standards.

-Immunocompromised or not, masks are necessary to protect yourself these days, but more than anything, the efficiency of a mask depends on many factors that you should look out for, with the most important being how it fits.
+Immunocompromised or not, face masks continue to offer valuable personal protection, but more than anything, the efficiency of a mask depends on many factors that you should look out for, with the most important being how it fits.

 Wear a mask that fits tightly, sealing any gaps between the air and your face, but also wearing masks that fit comfortably.
-WellBefore offers a vast range of masks, including the N95 and KN95 masks, in various sizes and adjustable features, with fast and discreet shipping!
+WellBefore offers a vast range of masks, including the N95, N99 and KN95 masks, in various sizes and adjustable features, with fast and discreet shipping!